openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 .. tab:: macOS

-   Open :doc:`Open Model Zoo Demos page <omz_demos>` and follow the "Build the Demo Applications on Linux*" section.
-You can use the requirements from "To build OpenVINO samples" above and adapt the Linux building steps for macOS*.
+   Open the :doc:`Open Model Zoo Demos page <omz_demos>` and follow the "Build the Demo Applications on Linux" section.
+Use the requirements from "To build OpenVINO samples" above and adapt the Linux building steps for macOS.

 @endsphinxdirective